twy80/differential_eqn/README.md

     cycles are robust oscillations that cannot be produced by linear systems.

+  - Simulation of a second-order nonlinear system for which the presence of a limit cycle can be predicted using the Poincare-Bendixson criterion.

   - Simulation of ligand-receptor interactions, a common phenomenon in biomolecular systems.
 This simulation involves a discontinuity in the internal receptor generation, which poses challenges